micdah/SlackWebhook/SlackWebhook.md

 ##### Remarks

 A plain-text summary of the attachment.
-This text will be used in clients that don't show formatted text (eg. IRC, mobile notifications) and should not contain any markup.
+This text will be used in
+            clients that don't show formatted text (eg. IRC, mobile notifications) and should not contain any markup.

 <a name='M-SlackWebhook-ISlackAttachmentBuilder-WithField-System-String,System-String,System-Boolean,System-Boolean-'></a>
-### WithField(title,value,isShort,enableFormatting) `method` [#](#M-SlackWebhook-ISlackAttachmentBuilder-WithField-System-String,System-String,System-Boolean,System-Boolean- 'Go To Here') [=](#contents 'Back To Contents')
+### WithField(title,value,isShort,enableFormatting) `method`

 ##### Summary